jython/jython/README.txt

  * ASM 3.0 - The new bytecode generation framework depends on the main ASM jar and the asm-commons jar from version 3 of the ASM project.
-It also depends on the asm-tree jar and the asm-util jar for debugging.
+It also depends on the asm-tree, asm-analysis, and the asm-util jar for debugging.
    These jars can be obtained from the ASM website: http://asm.objectweb.org/ There is also one jar (asm-all) that contains all the various parts of ASM.